 And, of course, you’ve got to make sure you have health coverage, which may involve buying a separate policy to cover you while you live out of the United States.

 Should you pay extra for medical evacuation insurance?

-Medical evacuation insurance will also help foot the bill for getting you back to the U.S. The cost of that can range $10,000 to $50,000 if you need to travel with medical equipment and a nurse.
+Medical evacuation insurance will also help foot the bill for getting you back to the U.S. The uninsured cost of that alone can range from $10,000 to $50,000 if you need to travel with medical equipment and a nurse.

 Be sure to rent at first